Walking Dead actor David Morrissey is spotted filming scenes for new drama Sherwood in Preece Hall

-Spotted David Morrissey filming in Preece Hall, Weeton: Here's everything you need to know about new BBC One drama Sherwood filming in the Fylde starring Downton Abbey actress Joanne Froggatt, Robert Glenister, Stephen Tompkinson and Alun Armstrong
+Spotted Walking Dead actor David Morrissey filming in Preece Hall, Weeton: Here's everything you need to know about new BBC One drama Sherwood filming in the Fylde starring Downton Abbey actress Joanne Froggatt, Robert Glenister, Stephen Tompkinson and Alun Armstrong

 The Walking Dead actor David Morrissey has been seen filming new scenes this week in Preece Hall, Weeton for a new crime series Sherwood coming to TV screens next year.